 Like the other ratios, ROE is best examined in relation to a company over time and in relation to an industry.
 A company with a raising ROE over time can indicate an increase in efficiency (higher profit with the need for less capital invested).

 Lastly, it is important to understand how fundamental analysis works before applying it with actual money to avoid losses.
-It is a good idea to experiment with a number of strategies and use the indicators in combination with one another in order to yield meaningful results when trading.
+It is a good idea to experiment with several strategies and use the indicators in combination with one another to yield meaningful results when trading.
 At DEGIRO, we are open and transparent about the risks that come with investing.
-Before you start to invest, there are a number of factors to consider.
+Before you start to invest, there are several factors to consider.
 It helps to think about how much risk you are willing to take and which products match your knowledge.
-Additionally, it is not advisable to invest using money that you may need in the short term or to enter into positions which could cause financial difficulties.
+Additionally, it is not advisable to invest using money that you may need in the short term or to enter into positions that could cause financial difficulties.
 It all starts with thinking about what kind of investor you want to be.
 You can read more about the risks of investing in our Investors Services Information documents or our dedicated risk page.